Donald C. Cook Nuclear Plant

 Donald C. Cook Nuclear Plant is a nuclear power plant located just north of the city of Bridgman, Michigan which is part of Berrien County, on a 650 acre site 11 miles south of St. Joseph, Michigan, United States.
 The plant is owned by American Electric Power (AEP) and operated by Indiana Michigan Power, an AEP subsidiary.
 It has two nuclear reactors and is currently the company's only nuclear power plant.

 The construction cost of the power plant was $3.352 billion (2007 USD).
-The plant produces 2.2 GW of electricity, enough to meet the needs of a city with 1.25 million people.
+The plant is capable of producing 2.2 GW of electricity, enough to meet the needs of 1.25 million people, and actual production averages about 1.6 GW.

 The plant is connected to the power grid via one 765 kV line that goes from the plant to AEP's DuMont substation near Lakeville, Indiana and by numerous 345 kV lines, two of which interconnect with METC, connecting with the Palisades Nuclear Generating Station, owned by Entergy.